AbdelrahmanRewaished/Sports-Management-System/README.md

 An implementation of a full-stack web application.
-The application function is to manage a sports platform serving 5 types of users: Admins, Sports Association Managers, Club Representatives, Stadium Managers and Fans
-And Including Sports Entities: Clubs, Stadiums, Matches, Hosting Requests, Tickets.
+The application function is to manage a sports platform serving 5 types of users: Admins, Sports Association Managers, Club Representatives, Stadium Managers and Fans and including Entities such as: Clubs, Stadiums, Matches, Hosting Requests and Tickets.

 ## Features ✨
 <b> The System Serves 5 types of Users (Admins, Sports Association Managers, Stadium Managers, Club Representatives, Fans) </b>